You want smart political talk without the meltdowns?

 It was really powerful.

-And uh I give an analysis of what Darrow would do today in the face of critical race theory.
+And I give an analysis of what Darrow would do today in the face of critical race theory.

 And I think it will surprise people who are expecting me to take a particular point of view, but I try to be as fair as I possibly can.

-Um, because the problem with CRT are the disparate definitions of it and the use of it in various classroom settings.
+I talk about the good and the bad because the problem with CRT are the disparate definitions of it and the use of it in various classroom settings.

-Uh, and states have reacted to it.
+And states have reacted to it.

-I recount how Oklahoma has enacted a statute that restricts lessons on race and gender, and the ACLU once again has stepped in and sued.
+I recount how Oklahoma has enacted a statute that restricts lessons on race and gender.

 This is a case that could go all the way to the United States Supreme Court.

-And under what circumstances it is appropriate or inappropriate for it to be taught in America's public schools.
+So today's version of the trial of the century is not creationism versus evolution, but critical race theory and under what circumstances it is appropriate or inappropriate for it to be taught in America's public schools.

-Don Yeager, uh, thanks for sticking around for another half-hour discussion on our book, which comes out very soon, but can be pre-ordered now online.
+Don Yeager, thanks for sticking around for another half-hour discussion on our book, which comes out very soon, but can be pre-ordered now online.

 It's called The Trial of the Century.